 3 bathrooms: 1 ensuite bathroom with bath and shower, 1 family shower room and a ground floor wet room with WC

-Parking for 1 car plus on street parking for additional vehicles
+Parking for 2 cars plus on-street parking for additional vehicles

 No dogs or pets